eyeofhorus4/msgdp/README.rst

 The package contains multiple features including:

-    - Specific makefile patches for building MODFLOW96 on the various TACC HPC environments
+    - Specific makefile patches for building MODFLOW96 on the various TACC HPC environments (DONE)
-    - Preparation of input files and data sets required by the simulation
+    - Preparation of input files and data sets required by the simulation (DONE)
-    - Generation of model cases to run en masse on the HPC systems
+    - Generation of model cases to run en masse on the HPC systems (DONE)
-    - Generation of input files for parametric launcher and SLURM scripts
+    - Generation of input files for parametric launcher and SLURM scripts (DONE)
-    - Post-processing of output data for analysis and export from the HPC systems
+    - Post-processing of output data for analysis and export from the HPC systems (PENDING)
-    - Utilities to facilitate populating a database with output
+    - Utilities to facilitate populating a database with output (PENDING)
-    - Utilities for scaffolding an `Adama <https://github.com/Arabidopsis-Information-Portal/adama>`_ adapter for the simulation data
+    - Utilities for scaffolding an `Adama <https://github.com/Arabidopsis-Information-Portal/adama>`_ adapter for the simulation data (PENDING)

 To install the package with pip (PENDING):